AngleProtocol/angle-docs/governance/angle-dao.md

 ## 🗳 Voting

-After proposals have been discussed, [Snapshot](https://snapshot.org/#/anglegovernance.eth/) votes are being opened to vote on these proposals.
-Since the tokenomics upgrade of January 2022, veANGLE holders are the ones with voting power over the protocol and whose balance is looked at when considering voting weights.
+After proposals have been properly discussed, they can be voted on through a [Snapshot](https://snapshot.org/#/anglegovernance.eth/) vote.
+After the tokenomics upgrade of January 2022, veANGLE holders are the ones with voting power over the protocol.
+As such, they are the ones voting to approve and implement or dismiss a proposal concerning the Angle Protocol.

+Last, the DAO is responsible for deciding where the liquidity mining rewards get distributed.
+Voting on this happens through takes place on [Snapshot](https://snapshot.org/#/anglegovernance.eth/) as well.

-Finalized votes are implemented by a multi-sig composed of core team and community members.
+In both cases, finalized votes are then implemented by a multi-sig composed of core team and community members.

-Only gauge votes for routing ANGLE emissions take place on-chain.
+{% hint style="warning" %}
+A signature from the multi-sig is required to enforce the outcomes of the Snapshot votes.
+In almost all cases, it will vote in-line with what is voted by veANGLE holders.
+However, proposals considered to be clear open attacks against the protocol will not be signed for.
+{% endhint %}